pshamus/PSKeystore/README.md

 Stores can be created like this:

-`Set-KeystoreStore -Name 'foo' -Path 'C:\keystore'`
+`New-KeystoreStore -Name 'foo' -Path 'C:\keystore'`

 You can list the available stores with `Get-KeystoreStore`: